-	Our mission is to help U.S. schools and communities, particularly in the Northern Rockies, learn about critical world concerns and take action.
-We give students and teachers opportunities to “think globally and act locally.”
+Our mission is to enhance global awareness and connections through education and community engagement.
+We give students and community members opportunities to “think globally and act locally.”

 Jackson Canine Carnival hosts a zany, quirky, fun-filled fair every year as a fundraiser for the Town/County Animal Shelter.
 It also presents additional events as fundraisers for other nonprofits associated with animal and environmental causes.